Dududada365/Dudumatlab/Readme.txt

 Run the main file in each folder, noting that sometimes it is necessary to move the generated data (.mat files)

-For more information, you can send me an email
+For more information, you can send me an email: ducrui@yandex.ru

 Please identify yourself, including your organisation, institute, education and so on.